Communication with God

 In order for those whom the Father calls during this age to successfully obtain salvation and perform the tasks for which they have been called, each person needs spiritual help that can only be obtained from the Father and his son Jesus Christ.
 Therefore, ongoing personal communication and the building of a loving and harmonious relationship between the Father, Jesus Christ, and those called to salvation is essential.

-The apostle James was inspired to say, "Draw near to God, and he will draw near to you" (Jms.4:8 KJV).
+The apostle James was inspired to write, "Draw near to God, and he will draw near to you" (Jms.4:8 KJV).
 One of the best ways to draw near to the Father is to communicate with him, because it is through speaking to him on a personal level that one can discuss one's needs, concerns, and frustrations and allow him to know and understand one in a more personal way.

 Toward Spiritual Maturity and Perfection

 On the path toward spiritual maturity and perfection and in the performance of one's functions and responsibilities as a child of God, each person will experience various obstacles in the form of temptations, trials, and tests.
-Concerning the frustration and discouragement that sometimes comes with various temptations, trials, and tests and the effort of living a godly life, the apostle Paul says the following:
+Concerning the frustration and discouragement that sometimes comes with various temptations, trials, and tests and the effort of living a godly life, the apostle Paul writes the following:

 "Do not be anxious about anything, but in everything through prayer and petition, with thanksgivings, let your requests be known to God" (Phil.4:6 Para.).
 See also Rom.12:11-12.